ziqinyeow/agno/README.md

 python evals/performance/other/langgraph_instantiation.py
 ```

-The following evaluation is run on an Apple M4 Mackbook Pro, but we'll soon be moving this to a Github actions runner for consistency.
+> The following evaluation is run on an Apple M4 Mackbook Pro.
+It also runs as a Github action on this repo.

-LangGraph is on the right, **we start it first to give it a head start**.
+LangGraph is on the right, **let's start it first and give it a head start**.

 Agno is on the left, notice how it finishes before LangGraph gets 1/2 way through the runtime measurement, and hasn't even started the memory measurement.
 That's how fast Agno is.